-designated levy period 3 means the financial year beginning on 1 July 2024.

-designated levy period 4 means the financial year beginning on 1 July 2025.
+designated levy period 3 means the financial year beginning on 1 July 2025.

 request for access means a request by a licensed interactive wagering service provider to the Register operator under subsection 61NC(1) of the Interactive Gambling Act 2001.

 Note: A number of other expressions used in this instrument are defined in the Act, including the following: